 “It’s sort of an archaic law that we are up against,” says Ciresi.
 With the support of the homeowner who commissioned the mural, Ted Occhialino, and a large number of St. Johns and Portland-area residents, Ciresi is gearing up to fight this in court.
 “If that means we’re becoming an advocate for loosening these laws around public art and where they can and can’t be placed, then so be it.
 I’m ready,” said Ciresi to the news.

 The City of Portland is long overdue to re-evaluate its mural laws which were created back during the early 2000s after a long legal battle following a law suit by Clear Channel.
 Many things have changed since then, and the phenomenon of urban street art has since exploded across the world.
 Portland needs to accommodate for this new and ever-evolving landscape of creativity and intervention.
-Along with the residential building restriction, PSAA has also asked the City to automatic its mural application process, and re-evaluate the 5-year rule to allow for curated, rotating art spaces in the city.
+Along with the residential building restriction, PSAA has also asked the City to modernize and automate its mural application process, and re-evaluate the 5-year rule to allow for curated, rotating art spaces in the city.

 On August 26, 2017, Ciresi was invited to participate remotely in the Veterans of Peace Conference in Chicago, a national non-profit organization dedicated to the abolishment of war.
 Within the forum, Dan Shea, Veteran and Mural Coalition participant, talked about the mural controversy and the importance of mural art and activism.
 In the interview with Ciresi, they discussed the mural’s legal issues and the uplifting motivations behind it.
 “Art is something that confronts people and has a different perspective to look at and they can imagine how it would be, the meaning of it, not just the skill, but the meaning of it all,” Shea states, referring to murals and artists like Ciresi.
 Shea is an artist as well, and also brings up his struggle with advertising companies when it comes to painting murals in public space.
 Veterans of Peace identifies strongly with the situation because they see the value of landmarks.
 Murals show a glimpse of history that belongs to the city and support the fact that murals, just like “Let Dreams Soar,” serve the community and become landmarks for younger generations.